JustinDFuller/justindfuller.com/content/posts/2020-02-10_why-do-we-fall-into-the-rewrite-trap.md

 For example, here are a few concrete refactoring reasons and solutions:

 Reason 1: The code is hard to understand.
 I don't know where to make my change.

-Solution 1: Read through the code, add tests where there are none, and improve variable or function names once you understand their true purpose and have added tests.
+Solution 1: Read through the code; add tests where there are none; then, once you understand their true purpose and have added tests, improve variable or function names.

 Reason 2: Making this change will touch many parts of the codebase, otherwise known as [shotgun surgery](https://refactoring.guru/smells/shotgun-surgery), I'm worried something will break.

 Solution 2: Rearrange the codebase so that your change will only have to modify one or a few pieces of the code.

 You can use [code smells](https://refactoring.guru/refactoring/smells) and their specific solutions to greatly reduce the abstract-ness of refactoring.
 Refactoring can become a quick, concrete tool that you use to accomplish specific purposes.